Static four-charge squashed black hole in five-dimensional $STU-W^2U$ supergravity and its thermodynamics: Introduction

 The remaining part of our paper is organized as follows.
 In Sec. \ref{II}, we briefly review the action of the $STU$ model of the $D = 5$, $\cN = 2$ supergravity and the three-charge static black hole with a squashed horizon.
 In Sec. \ref{III}, we will first introduce the $STU-W^2U$ model with the pre-potential $\cV = STU -W^2U \equiv 1$, and then present a simple expression for the four-charge static squashed black hole solution.
-In Sec. \ref{IV}, the boundary counterterm method is adopted to calculate the conserved mass and gravitational tension, which, together with the entropy, horizon temperature, four charges, and their corresponding electrostatic potentials, completely satisfy both the first law and Bekenstein-Smarr mass formula when the length of the extra dimension is considered as a thermodynamical variable.
-Finally, Sec. \ref{V} is concluded with a summary and an outlook for future work.
-In the appendix, we also present the supersymmetric solutions of the five-dimensional four-charge static squashed black hole.
+In this section, after we concisely present the main solving steps to arrive at our general non-extremal static four-charge squashed black hole solution, we then present a novel black hole splitting phenomenon induced by the fourth Abelian vector field -- with the addition of the fourth extra charge, the black hole solution to the usual $STU$ model divides into two different branches in the new $STU-W^2U$ model.
+In particular in Sec. \ref{IV}, we also show that the special $S^2U-W^2U$ model can be associated with the usual $STU$ model which hints that perhaps one should set $\rho_2 = 0$ in general.
+In Sec. \ref{V}, the boundary counterterm method is adopted to calculate the conserved mass and gravitational tension, which, together with the entropy, horizon temperature, four charges, and their corresponding electrostatic potentials, completely satisfy both the first law and Bekenstein-Smarr mass formula when the length of the extra dimension is considered as a thermodynamical variable.
+Finally, Sec. \ref{VI} is concluded with a summary and an outlook for future work.
+In the Appendix, we also present the supersymmetric BPS solutions of the five-dimensional four-charge static squashed black hole.